nczmoo/feb/readme.md

 QUESTIONS
+    Insted of (left, right), maybe it should be towards enemy, away

 DESIGN
     So what I'm thinking is having a rhythm system whenever a certain symbol is triggered, that can trigger a specific thing as a way of creating an automatic system to motivate movement instead of having the player manually control it.